ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 connections.
 The Remote Endpoint MUST be specified in the Preconnection is used to Initiate() connections, but is OPTIONAL if it is used to Listen() for incoming connections.
+The Local Endpoint and the Remote Endpoint MUST both be specified if a peer-to-peer Rendezvous is to occur based on the Preconnection.

 Framers (see {{send-framing}}) and deframers (see {{receive-framing}}), if necessary, should be bound to the Preconnection during pre-establishment.